Winter Haven, Florida: Highways

 The streets of downtown Winter Haven are arranged in a grid plan.
 1st Street (SR 549) is the north–south axis, with two sets of numbered streets running parallel – one to the east (e.g. 7th St. NE/SE), and one to the west (e.g. 6th St. NW/SW).
 Central Avenue (SR 542) is the west–east axis, with two sets of lettered avenues similarly running parallel on either side.

 Public transit

 Local commuter bus service is provided by Winter Haven Area Transit and the Citrus Connection.

 Air transport

 Winter Haven's Gilbert Airport and the adjacent Jack Browns Seaplane Base are located 3 mi northwest of the central business district.

 Intercity rail

-Winter Haven has an Amtrak train station served by the Silver Star and Silver Meteor.
+Winter Haven has an Amtrak train station served by the Floridian and Silver Meteor.